 Some one-stop shops are connected to a central database shared by other government agencies to facilitate postregistration procedures, as in Mauritius.
 Others provide a single electronic interface for entrepreneurs, as in Azerbaijan, Denmark, New Zealand, Norway and Singapore.

-Today more than 115 economies around the world have some kind of one-stop shop for business registration, including the 25 economies that established or improved one in the past five years.
+Today more than two third of economies around the world have some kind of one-stop shop for business registration, including the 26 economies that established or improved one in the past five years.
 Not all reforms creating one-stop shops have been successful, however.
 Some resulted in adding procedures instead of simplifying them while others yielded delayed benefits owing to of lack of publicity.
 Nonetheless, in the economies that have one-stop shops offering at least one service in addition to business registration, the time it takes to register a business is more than twice as fast as in those without such services.

 Using electronic services (information and communication technology)

-Electronic registration is possible in more than 90% of high-income economies, in contrast to only about 40% of low-income ones.
+Electronic services are available in more than 90% of high-income economies, in contrast to only about 40% of low-income ones.
 Several economies with the fastest business start-up offer electronic registration—including Australia, Canada, Denmark, Estonia, New Zealand, Portugal and Singapore.
 New Zealand launched the first online registration system in 1996 and its use has been mandatory since 2008.
 Canada’s registration process has been entirely paperless since 2006.

 What drives the automation of registries?
 The primary motivation is to reduce the time and cost for business registration as well as to improve access for smaller firms operating at a distance from the registrar’s offices (in some economies entrepreneurs must still travel to the capital city to register a business).
 There are growing demands for company information within government for regulatory oversight and audit purposes—and a consequent need for government databases to share information.